Due to a measles case in the community, please call before coming to Seattle Children’s if you or your child has

 One out of every 5 kids has a mental health disorder that significantly affects their life, and currently only about half of those kids get treatment.

 Seattle Children’s has made a long-term commitment to mental and behavioral health as an inextricable part of child health.
 This organizational commitment combines generous philanthropic support with a multiyear commitment through our strategic plan.

 This means every child would have access to the support and resources they need to succeed and to be happy, safe and well within their family, school and community.

 Now is the time for a once-in-a-generation collaboration to transform the behavioral health paradigm.
 Youth mental health is a growing crisis that has been further complicated by the COVID-19 pandemic and related economic turmoil.
-And for too long Black, Indigenous and People of Color have been underserved by the mental health system and under-represented among mental healthcare providers.
+And for too long, Black, Latinx and Indigenous people have been underserved by the mental health system and under-represented among mental health providers.

 The intent is to involve youth, families and a broad coalition of community partners who represent the communities we serve.